- Release year: 1986

 “Take on me” was initially written in 1982 as “Lesson one”, released in 1983, but although it hit #3 in their native Norway, it was a flop everywhere else, especially in the UK.
-In the midst of frustrating times, A-ha got a break when the enough of the right people in the industry saw the band’s potential and decided to invest heavily on them.
+In the midst of frustrating times, A-ha got a break when enough of the right people in the industry saw the band’s potential and decided to invest heavily on them.
 So the song was re-recorded, tweaked, more energy and instrumentation were added (with a tempo of 169 BPM), the definitive video was shot and this time, it got heavily promoted (with a US bias) and success was achieved all over. #2 in the UK this time, and #1 in the US, where the video, which was made with an appealing technique of experimental animation, catapulted the song to the top of the charts.
-The song reached #1 in other 27 countries including Austria, Belgium, Greece, Germany, Italy, the Netherlands, Sweden, Switzerland. #2 was also reached in Canada, Denmark and Ireland, while #3 in France, #4 in Finland, #7 in New Zealand and South Africa, only #11 in Spain.
+“Take on me” reached #1 in other 27 countries including Austria, Belgium, Greece, Germany, Italy, the Netherlands, Sweden, Switzerland. #2 was also reached in Canada, Denmark and Ireland, while #3 in France, #4 in Finland, #7 in New Zealand and South Africa, only #11 in Spain.

 The video is very well recognized.
 It was so impactful that it’s an established symbol of 1980s music.
 The shoot was in London in the then called Kim’s Cafe’, now Savoy Cafe’ (corner of Wandsworth Road and Pensbury Place, London SW8).

-The video posted above is a 4k video restoration of the original (which was actually a second version of a much different prior one).
+The video posted above is a 4k video restoration of the original (which was actually a 2nd version of a much different prior one).